An Unsupervised Bayesian Neural Network for Truth Discovery in Social Networks

+The Sentiment Polarity dataset \cite{Venanzi2015} contains agent classifications for movie comments.
+All the movie comments are from the website Rotten Tomatoes.\footnote{\url{https://www.rottentomatoes.com/}} Agents were asked to annotate each comment as either positive (1) or negative (0).
+The uncertainty or confidence of the agents' annotations are however unavailable.
+Ground truth labels are from experts.
+The dataset contains 27,746 evaluations from 203 agents on 4,999 movie comments (i.e., events).

-\subsection{IMDB Dataset}
+\subsubsection{IMDB Dataset}

-We next apply ART on a real data set collected from IMDB,\footnote{http://www.imdb.com/} and Twitter.
+We collected data from the website IMDB\footnote{\url{https://www.imdb.com/}} and Twitter \cite{YanTay2018}.
 If a user rates a movie in IMDB and clicks the share button, a Twitter message is generated.
 We collected movie evaluations from IMDB and social network information from Twitter.
-We divide the movie evaluations into 4 levels: bad (0-4), moderate (5,6), good (7,8), and excellent (9,10).
+We divide the movie evaluations into 2 levels: bad (0-5), good(6-10).
 We treat the ratings on the IMDB website, which are based on the aggregated evaluations from all users, as the event truths whereas our observations come from only a subset of users who share their ratings on Twitter.
 To better show the influence of social network information on event truth discovery, we delete small subnetworks that have less than 5 agents each.
 The final dataset \cite{YanTay2018} we use consists of 2266 evaluations from 209 individuals on 245 movies (events) and also the social network between these 209 individuals.
 Similar to \cite{For2010,GopBle2013}, we regard the social network to be undirected as both follower or following relationships indicate that the two users have similar taste.
-The settings of the experiment are given in \cref{table:experiment_settings}.
-The event encoder, reliability encoder, and the decoder are all fully connected neural networks with 3 hidden layers.
-The validation dataset $\bM(:, 1:30)$ is used to choose hyperparameters and the entire dataset $\bM$ is used to test our method and the baseline methods.
-From \cref{table:Acc_RealData1}, we observe that ART performs better than the other benchmark methods.